-5 OBJECTIVES FOR 2017
+5 OBJECTIVES FOR 2018

-Building on the successes achieved to date, 2017 will see additional categories of risk being subject to risk assessment as knowledge and capacity continues to be developed within the organization.
+Building on the successes achieved to date, 2018 will see additional categories of risk being subject to risk assessment as knowledge and capacity continues to be developed within the organization, as described below.

 Embed into corporate operations and reporting a systematic, proactive and ongoing process to understand and manage risk and uncertainty.